alazarbeyenenew2/sysfoo/README.md

   * Deploy using Kubernetes
   * Setup Automated Devployments with ArgoCD
   * Setup DevSecOps workflows
   * Deploy it on Cloud and automate that with Terraform
+  * test

 These are just a few ideas you could try and then build so much on top of this.